ACL Injury Treatment

 Based on all the information from the examination, we will explain to you in simple language the factors that may have contributed to your injury, and the factors that may implicate on your recovery.
 The best treatments options available to you will be discussed, and a shared decision about the best option will be made.

 At Body Logic Physiotherapy we aim to coach people to get back in charge of their body and their health.
-In this short VIDEO, you can see the journey of your ACL rehabilitation and injury treatment with one of our Specialist Physiotherapists, Chris Perkin.
+You can see the journey of your ACL rehabilitation and injury treatment with one of our Physiotherapists.
 For more information, please get in touch with our friendly team.